When a person is arrested for any reason, he is taken into custody for questioning and further investigations.

 Legal Remedy if Detention Is Illegal

-The person’s relative can approach the High Court under Article 226 or Supreme Court under Article 32 of the Indian Constitution.
+The person’s relative can approach the High Court under Article 226 or the Supreme Court under Article 32 of the Indian Constitution.
 It may be noted that the same has no legal remedy if the accused is under legal custody.

 Influential accused persons, politicians etc., enjoy immunity from intensified interrogative tactics.
 Due to the high-level rise in corruption, police are biased towards resourceful persons, whereas the innocents are getting tortured.
 Only the judiciary can rescue such innocents by applying the judicial brain and verifying the backgrounds of victims and accused.
 Only then the innocents can be saved from getting converted to hardened criminals from good samaritans.